Account-based marketing | Hub pages

 Build your account list

 Once you’ve got a better idea of who your customers are, you can put together a list of the most key ones.
 If you’re a small business, you’ll only have a small list to start with, but this can be a great chance to use it as a test group for your new ABM strategy.
-If you have a larger list, you can start to narrow it down by looking at the engagement levels of these accounts and their buyer intent.
-But you should continuously monitor your list and make adjustments based on which accounts are performing well.

 Create personalized content

 Now you need to design a marketing strategy that uses highly personalized content directed to your key accounts.
 Post engaging and informative content and use targeted ad campaigns to reach the right people.
-With email marketing, you can send personalized emails to your accounts to continually engage with them, keeping their interest high and building a long-lasting relationship with them.

 Keep them sweet with special promotions and offers, and keep them updated on news about your brand so they feel a part of the community.
 It’s essential you provide them with great customer service and take on board any feedback they might have so they feel truly valued as your customer.